CorradoLanera/CorradoLanera/content/authors/admin/_index.md

 - Visitors
 ---

-Corrado Lanera is a third year Ph.D. student in Biostatistics at the department of Cardiac, Thoracic, Vascoular Sciences and Public Helath of the University of Padova (Italy).
+Corrado Lanera is a fellow researcher working in the Laboratory for Artificail Intelligence for Medical Sciences within the Unit of Biostatistics, Epidemiology and Public Health of the department of Cardiac, Thoracic, Vascoular Sciences and Public Helath at the University of Padova (Italy).
 His research activity is driven in the area of Machine Learning (ML) and Phenomapping techniques applied to clinical science.